JabariD/obsidian-radiance/README.md

 1. Open Obsidian Settings
 2. Navigate to Appearance → Themes
 3. Click "Manage" button
-4. Search for "Raycast"
+4. Search for "Radiance"
 5. Click "Install and use"

 ### Method 2: Manual Installation

 1. Download the `theme.css` and `manifest.json` files
-2. Create a new folder called `Raycast` in your vault's `.obsidian/themes/` directory
+2. Create a new folder called `Radiance` in your vault's `.obsidian/themes/` directory
 3. Place the downloaded files in this folder
-4. Open Obsidian Settings → Appearance → Themes and select "Raycast"
+4. Open Obsidian Settings → Appearance → Themes and select "Radiance"

 ## Color Scheme